Risk management

 Risk description

-A number of laws and rules regulates Bilia’s operation.
-Bilia’s ability to comply with laws and rules and deliver high quality in all customer relations is crucial for the customer confidence.
-An inability to comply with laws and rules and deliver high quality to customers may result in legal or regulatory penalties, financial losses and a negative impact on the customer confidence in the Bilia brand.
+Bilia’s operations are governed by a number of laws and regulations.
+Bilia’s ability to comply with laws and regulations and to deliver a high level of quality in all customer relations is crucial for customer confidence.
+Failure to comply with rules and regulations and to deliver high quality products and services could result in legal or regulatory penalties, financial losses and a negative impact on customer confidence in the Bilia brand.

 Opportunities and management

-To comply with laws and rules and to minimise the risk exposure Bilia has developed a framework, which includes the Bilia Code of Conduct for employees and suppliers, Competition code, Group policies and steering documents in order to ensure a high quality in all customer relations to protect Bilia’s brand.
-For certain areas such as competition and integrity protection there are special compliance programs with training for the Group’s employees.
-Bilia has routines and processes certified to ISO 14001 to ensure that laws and regulations are followed.
+To meet regulatory requirements and to reduce Bilia’s risk exposure, Bilia has developed a framework that includes Bilia’s Code of Conduct for Employees and Suppliers, Competition Code, Group policies and governance documents, with the aim of ensuring high quality in all customer relationships to protect the Bilia brand.
+For certain areas such as competition law and privacy protection, there are also specific compliance programmes with training for the Group’s employees.
+Compliance with environmental and occupational health and safety laws is national based on each country’s legislation.
+Large parts of Bilia are certified to ISO 14001.

 Read more about